imixs/imixs-workflow/src/site/markdown/modelling/index.md

 Imixs-BPMN is a open source project.
 Further information about the project can be found on [GitHub](https://github.com/imixs/imixs-bpmn).

-Information about the Eclipse BPMN2 Modelling Framework can be found here:
+Information about the Eclipse BPMN2 Modeling Framework can be found here:

  * [Project Site](https://www.eclipse.org/bpmn2-modeler/)